Skip to content

 10. Select Create. create-application

-11. Switch to the IdP Configuration tab, Click the Create IdP button under Domain Hint. b2b/idp-config
+11. Switch to the IdP Configuration tab inside your application settings, Click the Create IdP button under Domain Hint. b2b/idp-config

 12. In the Add IdP dialog box, add an organization domain.
 Here we use acme.
 Select the Microsoft Azure Active Directory as Identity Provider.
 Switch off Automatic Generator.
 Enter all the information from Part II.
 Then click the Save button. create-acme-idp